Published: 05 August 2021

 Both CPAP and HFNO have been widely used worldwide in the management of COVID-19 throughout the pandemic for patients who need high levels of additional oxygen.
 If these treatments are not successful, patients need to be sedated and treated with a ventilator in intensive care.
 Although both CPAP and HFNO are commonly used in other lung conditions, prior to the RECOVERY-RS study, it was unknown how safe and effective they were for people with breathing difficulties arising from COVID-19.

 The trial is led by Joint Chief Investigators Professor Gavin Perkins at the University of Warwick, and Professor Danny McAuley at Queen's University Belfast.
-It was funded and supported by the National Institute for Health Research (NIHR) as a prioritised urgent public health COVID-19 study.
+It was funded and supported by the NIHR as a prioritised urgent public health COVID-19 study.

 RECOVERY-RS was one of the first COVID-19 studies to be classed as urgent public health research by the UK’s Chief Medical Officers in order to urgently identify strategies to reduce the need for invasive mechanical ventilation.
 Launched in April 2020 as COVID-19 hospitalisation began to soar, the NIHR Clinical Research Network provided prioritised research delivery support to rapidly set the study up at hospital sites across the UK and enroll participants.
 The NIHR’s research infrastructure, expertise and delivery support has been critical to the trial’s success.